 Welcome to my Hometown Tourist Project!
 We’ve been to the Central Coast in California a couple of other times already ~ San Luis Obispo and Seaside!
 But, today I am pleased to introduce you to Sheila who blogs at Behind Every Day.
-Sheila is going introduce us to her hometown of Arroyo Grande, CA and share her favorite things to do in Arroyo Grande.
+Sheila is going to introduce us to her hometown of Arroyo Grande, CA and share her favorite things to do in Arroyo Grande.

 Hometown Tourist Project Week # 33 ~ Arroyo Grande, California

 Right now my family lives in the suburbs of Washington, DC.
 But once upon a time we lived far, far away in a magical fairy tale land.
-Across the country, on the shores of the Pacific Ocean, along the central coast of California, lies a small town called Arroyo Grande.
+Across the country, on the shores of the Pacific Ocean, along the central coast of California, lies a small town called Arroyo Grande, California.
 We only lived there for three short years but our time there was so amazing that we refer to it as our pretend life, our fairy tale life where everything was wonderful.

 Now we are back in our real life in Virginia.
 On our annual road trip this past summer we went back to visit our friends in AG (that’s what the locals call it!).
 Part of me regrets going back because it makes me remember more clearly how awesome it was and how much we wish we could live there again.
 The good memories had become just a general haze of happiness.
 Now we are back to actively wishing on a daily basis to be able to return.